How much does a tax attorney cost?

 The cost of your tax attorney will be based on the reason why you need a tax lawyer (type of case), the level of experience your attorney has, and more.
 Although each tax attorney will charge their own hourly rate, you can expect to pay anywhere between $200 and $400 per hour.
-Get free estimates from tax attorneys near you.

 If you're in the market for a tax lawyer, this is the guide for you.
 Although each case is unique, this article will provide you with the types of fees you can expect when hiring a tax attorney.
 This will help you better understand what your potential legal fees will be so that you can compare your options and plan ahead.

 Most often, a tax attorney will charge a flat rate or an hourly fee in exchange for their professional services.

 Hourly -- This is the most common pricing structure.
 Although each tax attorney will charge their own hourly rate, you can expect to pay anywhere between $200 and $400 per hour.
 However, if you hire an attorney from a large firm, located in a major city, you can pay up to $1,000 per hour.